 Kirill: My favorite thing about Tableau is by far the way it enables my team to deliver great stories through visualization.
 It delivers something that everybody can understand across the whole organization.
 You look at it and see the story that we're trying to tell.

-Tableau: You've been using Tableau Online, our cloud-based solution.
+Tableau: You've been using Tableau Cloud, our cloud-based solution.
 What has your experience been so far?

-Kirill: We are big supporters of Tableau Online, because it enables us to focus on what we do best, which is designing analysis, designing reports, and then through Tableau Online to share it across our organization.
+Kirill: We are big supporters of Tableau Cloud, because it enables us to focus on what we do best, which is designing analysis, designing reports, and then through Tableau Cloud to share it across our organization.

 This way we don't really have to maintain any hardware or focus any resources on the infrastructure maintenance of the reports.
 So we create a report, we just push it into the cloud.

 Tableau: Are you finding Tableau compatible with multiple data sources?